Taborevia/Taborevia/README.md

 ### Hi there 👋
-## I am a third year student of Algorithmic Computer Science at Wrocław University of Science and Technology.
+## I have completed my Bachelor's degree in Algorithmic Computer Science at Wrocław University of Science and Technology.
+Currently, I am applying for a Master's program in the same field.
 During my studies, I have completed several courses and projects, the list of which is available [here](https://github.com/Taborevia/Studies-projects).

 <!--
 **Taborevia/Taborevia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.